ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 ```

 ###### Handling optional fields
-If an element is present in a JSON object and not in another(in an array of objects), that field would be treated as optional field.
+If an element is present in a JSON object and not in another (in an array of objects), that field would be treated as an optional field.
 ```json
 [
     { "id": "5001", "type": "None", "index": "15" },